Charu2510/Password-Generator/README.md

-# Python-Projects
+# Password Generator
-Some basic Python Codes.
-This repository was created to bank all the small programs made during my pursue of Python in Classes 11th and 12th.
+This program generates a password with a combination of alphabets, numbers, special symbols.
+Random library is used to increase the complexity of the password.